isukces/EfCore.Shaman/README.md

 Assembly distributed with nuget package is signed with `key.snk` that is not included with github repository. `mksnk.bat` script file is included instead.
 It it running automatically during building process.

+# .NET Core version

+Due to [MsBuild issue](https://github.com/Microsoft/msbuild/issues/394) csproj and packages.config can't coexist with xproj and project.json.

+My own priority (sorry) is to maintain .Net framework version so files necessary for .NET Core compilation are provided in separate directory.

 ## Plans

 * Full column collation support
+* .NetCore and .NetFramework release in the same time

 ## Known bugs